 The No Woman Turned Away (NWTA) project has been funded by the Ministry of Housing, Communities and Local Government (MHCLG) since January 2016.
 It provides dedicated support to women who face barriers in accessing a refuge space.
-A team of specialist domestic abuse practitioners receive referrals from the National Domestic Violence Helpline (NDVH), and we conduct detailed monitoring and analysis of survivors’ experiences alongside this.
+A team of specialist domestic abuse practitioners receive referrals from Women’s Aid member services, and we conduct detailed monitoring and analysis of survivors’ experiences alongside this.

 Nowhere to Turn, 2019

 This year, in addition to carrying out statistical analyses of survivors’ experiences, we worked closely with 17 survivors who took part in interviews and used art to document their experiences of trying to find a safe place to live.
 We are hoping that the report, and especially survivors’ quotes and artwork, will add to our previous project reports (Nowhere to Turn and Nowhere to Turn, 2018) by offering readers extensive insight into survivors’ often long-drawn-out and harrowing journeys.

 Browse through the artwork created by our participants:

 This image depicts Abby’s experiences of breaking the chain of abuse from her partner, and her struggles to secure a specialist refuge that could support her with her mental health support needs.
 While waiting for a refuge space, she stayed in a hostel for four night.
 On her first day there she had to call an ambulance for someone who overdosed.
 She did not sleep the whole time that she was there.
 Abby said that given her mental health support needs, this could have “tipped [her] over the edge”.

 Aisha had come to the UK for an arranged marriage, but her husband turned out to be abusive.
 She had no recourse to public funds and did not know where to turn.
 In her poem she describes how her lack of knowledge of domestic abuse laws and available support almost cost her her life.